-Premiums earned: this represents the sum of premiums billed during the year, which is a small amount as very few policies are still premium paying and the sum of premiums reimbursed in case of early surrenders, minus the reinsurance impact of these result in a negative value.
-Key reason for the observed movement (decrease) in the underwriting performance is the increase in the number of early surrenders.
+Premiums earned: This represents the sum of premiums billed during the year, which is a small amount as very few policies are still premium paying and the sum of premiums reimbursed in case of early surrenders, minus the reinsurance impact of these are subtracted.
+The early surrenders have decreased leading to a positive premiums earned.

-Claims incurred: is the sum of the claims paid and the change in the provision for claims outstanding during the financial year, net of reinsurance.
-The amount of claims incurred increased slightly compared to the available premium, which is also related to the timing of reporting claims (a small number of claims drive this number) but is still within the longer term trend.
+Claims incurred: Is the sum of the claims paid and the change in the provision for claims outstanding during the financial year, net of reinsurance.
+The amount of claims incurred decreased compared to the available premium.